vegaprotocol/vega-market-sim/README.md

   - Run `make` to automatically pull install dependencies
     - If you have your own instances of the various service to run from elsewhere, you can skip this step
   - Install the package into your local environment.
     - The process for this will vary depending upon your package manager of choice.
 We provide here a full Poetry `pyproject.toml` and a `requirements.txt` which is derived from it.
 These are kept in sync through a check on all pull requests.
+You can [install Poetry here](https://python-poetry.org/docs/#installation) and get everything ready by running `poetry shell` and `poetry install`.
  -  Then run your environment.

 ### Setup if you're using `conda` as your python package manager